C2SM/git-course/beginner/Exercise_7_web_interface.md

 ### Send local information to GitHub

 Now, let's send our new branch to our GitHub fork.
-1. Push your local changes to the remote repository using `git push origin <branch_name>`
+1. Push your local changes to the remote repository and set the upstream using `git push -u origin <branch_name>`.
+Note that you only need to set the upstream (using `-u`) once, for subsequent pushes you must omit the `-u`.

 ### Examine the GitHub repository